 |

 The Father's Leave-Taking WILLIAM HOLMAN HUNT British, (1827-1910) Etching, 1879, Hartnoll 17, Walker Art Gallery 83; edition unknown.
 7 1/2 x 9 7/8 in.
 Initialed and dated in the plate, lower right.
-This is a superb proof impression on Japan paper of the completed image with the borderline added.
+This is a fine impression on Japan paper with the completed image and with the borderline added.
 The margins are full and the condition is fine.
-This impression is one of a small group of proofs printed before the formal edition of 100 for the Etching Club publication by H. Blair Ansdell.
+This impression is one of a group of proofs printed before the formal edition of 100 for the Etching Club publication by H. Blair Ansdell.
 This exceptional Pre-Raphaelite print is from the collection of Mrs. Elizabeth Burt, by adoption, the artist's granddaughter.
-This uncommon print portrays Hunt's second wife, Edith, holding their daughter, Gladys. $2,800 |
+This uncommon print portrays Hunt's second wife, Edith, holding their daughter, Gladys. $2,200 |

 |